Hanna Krasowski

 My vision is to achieve effortless deployment of robots that safely interact with our physical world.
 The focus of my research is the development of efficient algorithms for complex controllers to ensure compliance with specifications.
 To this end, I combine the versatility of reinforcement learning and formal methods’ provable guarantees.
 I run experiments on a variety of motion planning use cases, ranging from autonomous driving to maritime vessels.

-Currently, I am a postdoctoral researcher in Dr. Murat Arcak’s group at UC Berkeley EECS and affiliated with Berkeley Artificial Intelligence Research (BAIR).
-Previously, I was a doctoral researcher at Technical University of Munich’s Cyber-Physical Systems Group led by Dr. Matthias Althoff.
-In 2022, I visited Dr. Aaron Ames’ group at Caltech.
+Currently, I am a postdoctoral researcher in Murat Arcak’s group at UC Berkeley EECS and affiliated with Berkeley Artificial Intelligence Research (BAIR).
+I am co-advised by Sanjit Seshia.
+Previously, I was a doctoral researcher at Technical University of Munich’s Cyber-Physical Systems Group led by Matthias Althoff.
+In 2022, I visited Aaron Ames’ group at Caltech.
 I obtained a Master’s degree in Robotics, Cognition, Intelligence from Technical University of Munich and a Bachelor’s degree from Technical University of Darmstadt.

 Research interests